jbakse/compform_site/content/parameters/index.md

 ## Keep Sketching!

-### Base
+### Sketch

-Continue experimenting with procedurally-generated images.
-Now, focus on exposing parameters and exploring the parameter spaces of your sketches.
-You can mix random and parametric elements, but I suggest doing at least a couple of sketches that are not random at all.{bigger}
+Continue experimenting with procedurally-generated images but with a focus on exposing parameters and exploring the parametric potential of your sketches.
+You can mix random and parametric elements, but consider doing a couple of sketches that are not random at all.{bigger}

-### Individual Challenge: Face Generator
+### Challenge: Face Generator

 Build a face-generating tool.
 This tool will create an image of a face that can be adjusted by the user with sliders and other inputs.

-- Don’t use the built-in shape drawing commands like rect and ellipse.
-Build your face from hand-drawn or photographic images.
+- Don’t use the built-in shape drawing commands like `rect()` and `ellipse()`.
+Build your face from manually-created illustrations or photographic images.
 - Make your resulting images look as seamless and cohesive as possible.
 - Inputs can range from straightforward (eye color, nose size) to complex (anger, lighting).